-The global task of the project was to create the software that could automate the process of bacteria detection reducing the number of errors made.
-The development of ML algorithms for bacteria detection and categorization would eventually lead to the exclusion of a human being out of the process of decision making in laboratories where the cost of the mistake is rather too high to ignore that fact.
-After all, one indisputable advantage of ML utilization for such complex tasks as bacteria detection is that with ML it is possible to be sure that the same mistake will not be made twice.
+The global task of the project was to create software that could automate the process of bacteria detection, reducing the number of errors made.
+The development of ML algorithms for bacteria detection and categorization would eventually lead to the exclusion of a human being from the process of decision-making in laboratories where the cost of the mistake is rather too high to ignore that fact.
+After all, one indisputable advantage of ML utilization for such complex tasks as bacteria detection is that with ML, it is possible to be sure that the same mistake will not be made twice.

 A more precise task was to make the program recognize the specific stamps of bacteria in Petri dishes on the basis of the provided dataset.
 To make it happen Softengi team was supposed to label the existing datasets and train the model accordingly.
 Did we reach the results that the customer wanted us to reach?
 Let’s find out.

 Among numerous factors that influence the effectiveness of the new algorithm, an exhaustive dataset is probably the most important.
 Labeling objects was an exhausting and time-consuming task because it required all the attention of the junior data scientists.
 Many bacteria in the photos looked very similar or almost the same for junior data scientists who were working on this task.
 Sometimes, it was difficult to differentiate between a bacteria and a little piece of dust.

 We have managed to label as many as 7000 objects on the photos to feed the neural network with the dataset that would suffice for the detailed categorization.
 The labeling was conducted on the basis of several key criteria: the size of the bacteria, the color of the bacteria, and its location on the photo.

 Using the labeled data, we built a model that would then classify bacteria automatically.
 We used the Faster RCNN with Resnet101 neural networks, which proved to be one of the most effective in this domain.